Why Detroit Red Wings are hoping for a happy homecoming after rough road trip

 “We’re going to get home, and we’re going to have a couple hard practices and start figuring some things out and get back to what makes us successful, which is playing hard, playing together and playing fast,” Larkin said.

 The Wings outshot the Coyotes, 34-28, and played with a lead for nearly 45 minutes of game time — from Larkin's goal 8:41 into the first until the Coyotes evened it with 6:29 remaining in the third.
-That included four minutes of power play time, near the midpoint of the second period,, but Arizona goalie Scott Wedgewood stopped 10 shots in that stretch.
+That included four minutes of man advantage time, near the midpoint of the second period,, but Arizona goalie Scott Wedgewood stopped 10 shots in that stretch.

 “We have to capitalize,” Larkin said.
 “We have to find a way to score.
 We had a ton of chances.
 Wedgewood played good, but we have to find a way to score.
 When we get a lead, late in games, we can’t panic.
 We can’t sit back and defend for 20 minutes.
 We have to play some offense and play smart.”